KiraYamato94/LasMonjas/README.md

 # Changelog
 <details>
   <summary>Click to show</summary>

+**Version 2.1.0 (15th July 2022)**
+- New Gamemode: Battle Royale
+- 11 new hats, 3 new visors and 1 new nameplate
+- Fixed an issue where Mimic and Puppeteer didn't get the right color upon transformation
+- Dead bodies from Challenger's challenge now get teleported next to the map's emergency button

 **Version 2.0.6 (2nd July 2022)**
 - Fixed an issue where Anonymous Votes weren't anonymous